 Aspects of the Plan likely to have significant effect Potentially affected site(s), including qualifying interests and conservation objectives Implications for the qualifying interests of the European site(s) in light of its conservation objectives Mitigation measures applied to remove any adverse effect on site integrity Whether it can be ascertained that the aspect of the Plan would not adversely affect the integrity of a European site(s) South H68: Ardler Road (Meigle) MU73: Almond Valley H319: Ruthvenfield MU168: North of Bertha Park (including the new allocation for a Park + Ride) MU337: Hillside Hospital boundary, at its nearest point, is approximately 15 metres away from the river.
 Site MU27: The site is immediately adjacent to the River Tay (SAC) at its eastern boundary.
 Site H68: The Meigle Burn flows along the north western boundary of the site into the River Isla (River Tay SAC), approximately 2 metres away.
 Site MU73: The site is bordered to the north by the River Almond (River Tay SAC).
 Site H319: The northern tip of the site is approximately 175m away from the River Almond (River Tay SAC) at its nearest point, but it is separated from the river by Ruthvenfield Road.
-Site MU168: A small watercourse follows the site proposal's boundary from south to east, and appears to then be culverted under the A9 and railway line before flowing into the River Tay (SAC) which is approximately 190m away to the east.
-Site MU337: The site proposals western boundary is approximately 25m away from the River Tay (SAC).
+Site MU168: A small watercourse follows the site proposal's boundary from south to east, and appears to then be culverted under the A9 and railway line before flowing into the River Tay (SAC) which is approximately 25m away from the River Tay (SAC) which is approximately 25m away from the River Tay (SAC).
 The land between the site proposal boundary and the river forms a steep bank.
-Potential impacts on the qualifying interests of the SAC as a result of the development of these proposals could include: Changes in water quality in the SAC affecting habitats as a result of pollution from waste and sewage during and following construction activities, with consequent potential impacts on food sources for the qualifying species.
-Danger of habitat destruction or of disturbance to species, particularly otters, if 240, 262, 272 and 275 respectively, and should be added to page 271 for site H319:Ruthvenfield: Construction Method Statement to be provided for all aspects of the development to protect the watercourse.
+Potential impacts on the qualifying interests of the SAC as a result of the development of these proposals could include: Changes in water quality in the SAC affecting habitats as a result of pollution from waste and sewage during and following construction activities, with consequent potential impacts on for disturbance to species, particularly otters, if 240, 262, 272 and 275 respectively, and should be added to page 271 for site H319:Ruthvenfield: Construction Method Statement to be provided for all aspects of the development to protect the watercourse.
 Methodology should provide measures to protect the watercourse from the impact of pollution and sediment so as to ensure no adverse effects on the River Tay SAC.
 Where the development of the site is within 30m of a watercourse an otter survey should be undertaken and a species protection plan provided, if required so as to ensure no adverse effects on the River Tay SAC.
 Further HRA/EIA assessment may be required at planning application stage.
-EXISTING MITIGATION Existing measures within the Proposed Plan which will provide an additional safeguard against any impact of this project include: Policy 1A: Placemaking Policy 36A: International Nature Conservation Sites Policy 45: River Tay Catchment Area Policy 51B: Foul Drainage Policy 51C: Surface Water Drainage River Tay SAC Advice for Developers Supplementary Guidance when the existing mitigation measures are applied.
+EXISTING MITIGATION Existing measures within the Proposed Plan which will provide an additional safeguard against any impact of this project include: Policy 1A: Placemaking Policy 36A: International Nature Conservation Sites Policy 51B: Foul Drainage Policy 51B: Foul Drainage Policy 51C: Surface Water Drainage River Tay SAC Advice for Developers Supplementary Guidance when the existing mitigation measures are applied.
 However, further HRA/EIA assessment may be required at planning application stage.